 Instructions to Editor: in Section 10.25.2, page 64, line 17, change the paragraph as follows:

-The DFS owner may transmit FILS Discovery frame may be transmitted at 5 GHz band as non-HT duplicate PPDUs at 20MHz of the 20, 40, 80 and 160 MHz (given the DFS ownership of the transmitter) at 5GHz band.
+The DFS owner may transmit FILS Discovery frame at 5 GHz band as non-HT duplicate PPDUs (given the DFS ownership of the transmitter) at 5GHz band.
 When a FILS Discovery frame is transmitted as non-HT duplicate PPDUs, it shall include the Primary Channel field.

 Straw-Polls and Motions